bellodox/trucker-wiki-content/Ruby-on-Rails.md

 ### Using the assets pipeline

 Since Rails 3.1 we can make use of the assets pipeline.
-To use this feature on Trucker.io we need to do a couple of changes.
+To use this feature on Trucker.io we need to perform  a couple of changes.

 1. Change the `config/application.rb`